 Please keep in mind that, if it’s a widespread issue, we are usually aware of it by the time most tickets are submitted by end-users.
 In these events, documentation requirements are more lax as we have already verified the issue exists with the game/server.
 We will notify you when we are aware of an issue already.

 Once we’ve verified that a reported bug is valid, we send it up to our QA and development teams for investigation.
 If it’s an existing bug, we add it to our current case and possibly get the issue promoted to a higher priority.

 There are many things our support staff won’t be able to assist with, but generally it will be based on the type of issue/request from a customer.
 For example, we can’t change a ranked bug giving you a loss on your record.
 We can, however, give you points back and possibly grant you any items that were lost due to the bug.

-If there’s nothing else our support staff can do for you and there’s no more information to collect, we will close the ticket and move onto our next issue.
+If there’s nothing else our support staff can do for you and there’s no more information to collect, we will close the ticket and move onto the next customer.
 From this point, the problem has been sent to the development/QA team to investigate further and solve.
 This process has varying timeframes and our support staff cannot estimate how long it will take for a bug to be fixed.
 Sometimes a bug is fixed within days and other times it can take months.
 This range of time also depends on the level of detailed information we can gather from customers and the quality of this collected information.
-Please also be aware that sometimes a bug may be fixed, but it may take time for the version of the game containing that fix to make it to the live servers.

-Ultimately, we view bug reports as an opportunity to improve the game and our customers play an important role in helping us refine the game to the way the community would like it.
-We will put in the effort to do what we can but in many cases will require the customer to also put in a little bit of effort from their end as well to help us collect the information the development team will require in order to fix an issue as we cannot always reproduce issues that customers experience (though we certainly try!).
+Ultimately, we view bug reports as an opportunity to improve the game.
+Our customers play an important role in helping us refine the game to the way the community would like it.
+We will put in the effort to do what we can but in some cases we may rely on documentation provided by the community to fix an issue as we cannot always reproduce issues that customers experience (though we certainly try!).